plipustel/ds-sorting-algorithm/README.md

 # How To Setup

-After the project is cloned on your local machine Navigate to the project and then run <p>npm start</p>, in case npm an issue due to the version or react script, simply remove the <p> node_modules</p> and
+After the project is cloned on your local machine, navigate to the project and then run <c>npm start</c>, in case npm an issue due to the version or react script, simply remove the <c> node_modules</c> and

-<p>package-lock.json</p>, and run <p>npm install</p>, you should have a new fresh version of node modules.
-Run in your command promp <p>npm start</p> again, and check on browser 'localhost:3000'
+<c>package-lock.json</c>, and run <c>npm install</c>, you should have a new fresh version of node modules.
+Run in your command promp <c>npm start</c> again, and check on browser 'localhost:3000'